-Students must first apply using the School of Sustainability application by December 15 of their junior year in order to be admitted and begin taking graduate classes during their senior year.
+Students must first apply using the School of Sustainability application by March 1 of their junior year in order to be admitted and begin taking graduate classes during their senior year.
 Then in fall of their senior year, they apply for graduate admission to the MSUS program using the ASU Graduate Application.
 This application and all related materials are due by December 15 to begin graduate classes the following year.

-Accelerated master's students will take SOS 510 and SOS 511 in their fall semester of their senior (or equivalent) year.
-In spring of their senior (or equivalent) year, they will take two graduate-level classes (any of the following options):
+Accelerated master's students will take SOS 508 (or 510) and SOS 511 in their fall semester of their senior (or equivalent) year.
+In spring of their senior (or equivalent) year, they will take 1 MSUS competency mastery course or 1 MSUS methods course and SOS 582